Grow your retail business

 The marketing environment for retail businesses has shifted significantly over the past decades.
 Whether your focus is on attracting local customers or advertising on a national scale, you need to get the best return on your investment.
-From print advertising to the rising importance of digital marketing, there are lots of options to consider.
+From print advertising to digital marketing, there are lots of options to consider.

 Advertising is a constantly shifting market which can be difficult for retailers to get right.
-While online marketing is growing fast, traditional advertising channels are still crucial areas for small to medium retailers to use.
+While digital marketing is the go-to option for advertising, traditional advertising channels are still crucial areas for small to medium retailers to use.

-- Print advertising in newspapers and magazines is still hard to ignore for its local impact for retailers.
-Small ‘freesheet’ newspapers rely on advertising and are a targeted way to gain exposure in a local area.
+- Print advertising in newspapers and magazines is still hard to ignore for its local impact on retailers.
+Small 'freesheet' newspapers rely on advertising and are a targeted way to gain exposure in a local area.
 You can also ask about including dedicated leaflets for your business to be included in deliveries.
-See advertising: the basics and leaflet drops and handout.
+See advertising and leaflet drops and handouts.

 - Regional newspapers can offer wider audiences and the potential for additional online advertising slots.
 Television advertising through commercial and community channels in Northern Ireland remains an option to widen awareness of your retail business.

 - Billboard advertising is another area where local retailers compete for prime spots.
 Consider contacting local advertising agencies for more information on these and other opportunities eg public transport vehicles and shelter advertising.
-See choose and manage an advertising agency.
+See work with an advertising agency.

-- Digital marketing is growing in importance, especially if your retail business has a website and/or trades online.
-Running an advertising account with large search engine providers can drive interest and sales from a highly selective base of potential customers - this can be a very efficient use of a retailer’s advertising budget.
-See a develop a digital marketing plan.
+- Digital marketing can assist you especially if your retail business has a website and/or trades online.
+Running an advertising account with large search engine providers can drive interest and sales from a highly selective base of potential customers - this can be a very efficient use of a retailer's advertising budget.
+See develop a digital marketing plan.

 Social media for retailers